East Indies theatre of the French Revolutionary Wars: Campaigns

 In the early spring of 1794, during a major campaign in the Atlantic, a British force led by Captain Peter Rainier in the 74-gun ship of the line HMS Suffolk, also including HMS Swift, HMS Orpheus, HMS Centurion and HMS Resistance, was sent to the Indian Ocean.
-This force diverged en route, with Orpheus, Resistance and Centurion cruising off Île de France in May.
+This force diverged en route, with Orpheus, Resistance and Centurion cruising off Isle de France in May.
 On 5 May this force encountered the captured Princess Royal, now armed as a warship and renamed Duguay-Trouin, and the brig Vulcain.
 Duguay-Trouin sailed poorly and was intercepted and captured by Orpheus after a short battle.
-The blockade of Île de France was maintained during the year and on 22 October Renaud attempted to eliminate it, attacking Centurion and Diomede off Île Ronde.
-The ensuing battle was hard-fought, with a particularly ferocious duel between Centurion and Cybèle, but ultimately the British squadron was forced to withdraw to India.
+The blockade of Isle de France was maintained during the year and on 22 October Renaud attempted to eliminate it, attacking Centurion and Diomede off Île Ronde on 22 October.
+The ensuing battle was inconclusive, though ultimately the British squadron was forced to withdraw to India.